cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 }
 ```

-The resulting response will contain the ID and IRI of the successful instances and errors of thefailed ones.
+The resulting response will contain the ID and IRI of the successful instances and errors of the failed ones.
 For the above request, if both assets are successfully instantiated, the response will be:
 ```json
 {"Result":[{"InstanceResults":[{"deviceIRI":"https://www.theworldavatar.com/kg/ontodevice/Workstation_80014994-a9f2-4654-bad9-cb9c88645a8f","ID":"2019-07-29/838.1"}, {"deviceIRI":"https://www.theworldavatar.com/kg/ontodevice/Workstation_24f1a5a5-78c4-450a-ac5e-10848422e493","ID":"2019-08-29/838.2"}]}, "Command Success"]}
 ```